-Obstacles to web app cost estimation
+Obstacles to website development cost estimate

 When creating your estimate, you’re bound to encounter this challenge: uncertainty.
 Web developers aren’t bound to know everything there is to know about this area of software development.
 That’s especially true in the world of rapidly changing technologies.

 Web development frameworks and approaches rise and fall at an increasing page, and developers might find it challenging to keep up with all of that.
 They might be uncertain about how certain technologies work – and that might be problematic if your idea is innovative and nobody has tried to create something similar before.

 Divide all the information about your website into three categories:

 - What developers know and have experience in building.
 You can call that category the known knowns.

 - What developers haven’t done before and they’re aware of that – the known unknowns.
 This point requires some further thinking and risk assessment of each item.

 - What developers can’t predict but have a vague intuition about – the unknown unknowns.
 Experienced web developers know that things can go wrong where they least expect them to, or some unforeseen circumstances may arise.
 This knowledge is essential for understanding the scope of the unknown and mitigating the risks it brings to the project.